Grand Avenue Riser Stabilization Project

 Active

-Project design will continue through December of 2023.
-Construction is anticipated to begin in March of 2024 and take up to five months to complete.
+Construction is anticipated to begin in April of 2025 and take up to a year to complete.

 Project Area